-Adrian's research group is interested in the way chemical marking of chromosomes influences genome activity in normal cells and in disease.
-As a member of Associate Faculty he aims to pursue research projects in collaboration with Sanger scientists, taking advantage of the Institute's strength in large scale genetics and genomics.
+Adrian's research focus explores the way chemical marking of chromosomes influences genome activity in normal cells and in disease.
+As a member of Associate Faculty he pursued research projects in collaboration with Sanger scientists, taking advantage of the Institute's strength in large-scale genetics and genomics.

 Programmes, Associate Research Programmes and Facilities

 We are focused on using single-cell approaches, so called “cell atlas” technologies and understanding human genetics at the cellular level.
 The team combine cutting-edge techniques in wet and dry lab and are applying these methodologies for further understanding of human health, development and disease.